5 Ways to Build a Better Website

 You can build your email list by offering something in exchange for contact information.
 Something like an ebook, a top five list of something relevant, or a discount for services or products.

-Use the content you develop on your blog or with specials features for your newsletter.
+Use the content you develop on your blog.
 As you build your email list, you'll be helping others by sharing what you know and building your reputation as an expert in your field.

 Is it time to refresh your website?